Making clinical trials human for the patients who need them most

 Product Strategist and Fractional PO, shaping a 0-to-1 clinical trial platform

 Connect2Trials was pre-revenue, pre-code, and pre-product.
-Three founders with a hypothesis that better design could fix clinical trial recruitment.
-My job was to figure out if they were right, and if so, what to build first.
-I came in as Product Strategist and Fractional PO, which in practice meant being the only person on the team whose full-time job was asking whether the assumptions behind the product were actually true.
+Three founders believed better design could improve clinical trial recruitment.
+My job was to figure out if that was true, and if it was, what to build first.
+I came in as Product Strategist and Fractional PO, which in practice meant I was the person pushing on the assumptions before the team built too much around them.

 My scope

 I owned MVP strategy through validated prototype.
-That meant defining the product vision, running usability research, aligning external clinical stakeholders, translating strategy into user stories and technical requirements, managing design execution, and running sprint planning.
+That meant defining the product vision, running usability research, translating strategy into user stories and technical requirements, managing design execution, and running sprint planning.

 The domain context

 Clinical trial recruitment has a well-documented engagement problem.
-Patients who qualify for trials often don't know they exist.
-Those who find one face an enrollment process designed for the research system, with complex language, opaque eligibility criteria, and no ongoing support.
+Patients who qualify for trials often do not know they exist.
+Those who find one face an enrollment process shaped by the research system, with complex language, opaque eligibility criteria, and no ongoing support.

-Connect2Trials was built on the premise that better design can improve recruitment, engagement, and retention at the same time.
-My job was to prove that out through an MVP and get it in front of real users.
+Connect2Trials was built on the premise that better design could improve recruitment, engagement, and retention.
+My job was to test that through an MVP and get it in front of real users.

 01 · Problem and Competitive Landscape

-Clinical trial recruitment is built for the research system, not for patients
+Clinical trial recruitment follows the research system, which leaves patients doing extra work

 Before defining the product, I conducted a competitive analysis of existing clinical trial platforms across patient discovery, enrollment support, engagement mechanics, and multi-stakeholder workflow integration.
 The landscape was dominated by registry databases and sponsor-facing tools.
 Nothing addressed the full patient journey from discovery through retention.
 The patient experience was an afterthought in every product we reviewed.